Applying Maslow's Hierarchy to a School

 Tanner’s practical application

-With Maslow’s theory, an employee’s initial emphasis on the lower order needs of physiology and security makes sense.
-Generally, a person beginning their career will be very concerned with physiological needs such as adequate wages and stable income and security needs such as benefits and a safe work environment.
+Robert Tanner offers useful practical extensions.
+Early in a career, an employee’s emphasis on the lower-order needs of physiology and security makes sense.
+A new worker will be very concerned with adequate wages, stable income, benefits, and a safe environment.

 A new teacher’s primary concern is survival.
 Pay, contract, basic stability.
 A school head who tries to motivate a new teacher through autonomy and challenge before the basic needs are met has misread the level.